A result of convergence for a mono-dimensional two-velocities lattice Boltzmann scheme: Description of the scheme

 Let us now make a link between the \duqd scheme and a relaxation approximation of the scalar conservation law.
-For given \(\Lambda\) and \(\varepsilon>0\), let us consider the Jin and Xin relaxation system \cite{JinXin:1995:0}:
+For given \(\Lambda\) and \(\jinxinparam>0\), let us consider the Jin and Xin relaxation system \cite{JinXin:1995:0}:

-The \duqd scheme can be interpreted as a discretization of the relaxation system \eqref{eq:sys_JX_nh}, by a splitting between the hyperbolic part---discretized with a Lax-Friedrichs scheme---and the relaxation part---discretized with an explicit Euler method---where first \(\Lambda=\lambda\) and second the relaxation parameter \(s\), the time step \(\dt\), and the Jin and Xin parameter \(\varepsilon\) are linked by the relation \(\varepsilon=\dt/s\).
+The \duqd scheme can be linked to a discretization of the relaxation system \eqref{eq:sys_JX_nh}, by a splitting between the hyperbolic part---discretized with a Lax-Friedrichs scheme---and the relaxation part---discretized with an explicit Euler method---where first \(\Lambda=\lambda\) and second the relaxation parameter \(s\), the time step \(\dt\), and the Jin and Xin relaxation rate \(\jinxinparam\) are linked by the relation \(\jinxinparam=\dt/s\).

+Relaxation schemes corresponding to a discretization of \eqref{eq:sys_JX_nh} for fixed relaxation rate $\jinxinparam$ were widely studied in the past (\cite{Nat:1996:0}, \cite{AreNat:1996:0} and \cite{LatSer:2001:0}).
+In the first two papers the authors study the convergence of a discretization of \eqref{eq:sys_JX_nh}, as the mesh step goes to 0, then as the relaxation rate $\jinxinparam$ goes to 0.
+In \cite{LatSer:2001:0}, the convergence of a relaxation scheme is studied as both parameters, the mesh step and the relaxation rate $\jinxinparam$, go to 0 independently.

+In the \duqd scheme, both parameters (mesh step and relaxation rate \(\jinxinparam\)) are linked via the new parameter $s$.
+Regarding the convergence of the \duqd scheme can thus also be viewed as studying the limit of the scheme as both the space mesh and the relaxation rate \(\jinxinparam=\dt/s\) go to 0 at the same time as the relaxation parameter $s$ is constant.

+We emphasise however that the \duqd scheme is not constructed as a discretization of the relaxation system \eqref{eq:sys_JX_nh}.
+In comparison with the previously mentioned works, in addition to the differences concerning the role of the parameters, it introduces a different (and {\it not natural} in a finite volume framework) discretization of the source term, the discretization of \eqref{eq:sys_JX_nh} considered in \cite{LatSer:2001:0} being :